 Who can contribute to an HSA?
 Does your employer have to offer the account?

 You can contribute to an HSA even if your employer doesn’t offer an account.
-To qualify, you must have an HSA-eligible health insurance policy with a deductible of at least $1,350 if you have single coverage or $2,700 for family coverage in 2019 (the minimum deductibles rise to $1,400 for self-only coverage and $2,800 for family coverage in 2020).
+To qualify, you must have an HSA-eligible health insurance policy with a deductible of at least $1,400 if you have single coverage or $2,800 for family coverage in 2020.
 Most high-deductible policies are HSA-eligible, but there are a few other requirements; ask your insurer if your policy qualifies.

-If you have an HSA-eligible policy with single coverage for all of 2019, you can contribute up to $3,500 to an HSA for the year, or up to $7,000 if you have family coverage (rising to $3,550 for self-only coverage and $7,100 for family coverage in 2020).
+If you have an HSA-eligible policy with single coverage for all of 2020, you can contribute up to $3,550 to an HSA for the year, or up to $7,100 if you have family coverage.
 You can contribute an extra $1,000 if you’re 55 or older.
 You can’t contribute to an HSA after you enroll in Medicare, but you can still use money you’ve already accumulated in the HSA at any time.

 What can I spend HSA money on?
 What happens if I want to use the money for something else?

 You can withdraw money tax-free from the HSA for out-of-pocket medical expenses, including any deductibles and co-payments for medical care and prescription drugs.
+And you can now withdraw money tax-free from an HSA for over-the-counter medications and menstrual products, too.
 You can also use the money for vision and dental care and other eligible expenses that aren’t covered by insurance.
-You can even withdraw money tax-free from an HSA to pay a portion of eligible long-term care insurance premiums, based on your age (such as $1,580 in 2019 if you’re age 51 to 60 or $4,220 if you’re age 61 to 70).
+You can even withdraw money tax-free from an HSA to pay a portion of eligible long-term care insurance premiums, based on your age (up to $430 per person in 2020 if you’re 40 or younger, $810 if you’re 41 to 50, $1,630 if you’re age 51 to 60 or $4,350 if you’re age 61 to 70, or $5,430 if you’re older than 70).
 And after age 65 you can also use the money tax-free to pay for Medicare Part B, Part D and Medicare Advantage premiums.
 For more information, see IRS Publication 969, Health Savings Accounts.

 Is it only worthwhile to contribute to an HSA if I have a lot of medical expenses?